-California State Guard Welcomes New Senior Enlisted Leader
+California State Guard welcomes new senior enlisted leader

 |0

-This work, California State Guard Welcomes New Senior Enlisted Leader, by SPC Joseph Lerma, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, California State Guard welcomes new senior enlisted leader, by SGT Elizabeth Buck, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.